 - Motivate your sales team to drive adoption by demonstrating how the new tech can drive the organisational goals.

-- Create and execute awareness and promotional campaign for your distributors and retailers.
+- Create and execute awareness and promotional campaigns for your distributors and retailers.

 - Encourage your sales team to engage your target customers through F2F meetings and phone calls.

 - Drive the adoption through evangelisation teams, online training content and WhatsApp communications.